 Finding something hidden is a particularly satisfying moment for Escape Game players.
 Although they still have to figure out what to do with the object they found, the moment of discovery always evokes a positive group dynamic in the Escape Room.

-Idea 13: Hide a message in the bottom of an umbrella.
+- Idea 13: Hide a message at the bottom of an umbrella.

 Many live escape games use locks as support and puzzles.
 Be careful not to rely too much on this type of puzzle, or your customers will get bored.
 A few locks here and there, however, can provide satisfying moments of success that don’t take too much effort to be found out.